Prato Cathedral Museum: History

 The collection is set up as a diocesan museum.

-In 1980, the vaults under the cathedral's transept were added to the museum's space, and other areas were included between 1993-1996, beginning work, only recently concluded, to reconnect the various sections into one single itinerary that passes through a few rooms in the old Palazo dei Proposti, around the harmonious Romanesque cloister, and concluding under the cathedral.
+In 1980, the vaults under the cathedral's transept were added to the museum's space, and other areas were included between 1993 and 1996, beginning work, only recently concluded, to reconnect the various sections into one single itinerary that passes through a few rooms in the old Palazo dei Proposti, around the harmonious Romanesque cloister, and concluding under the cathedral.
 A reorganization of the museum space began in 2007, and plans include the preparation of the Renaissance rooms.

 Museum itinerary and works

 An established itinerary guides the visitor through six rooms containing numerous and varied works of art, passes through an archeological section and the Romaesque cloister, and finishes with the Antiquarium and the vaults.

 Room 1: the 13th to the 15th centuries

 This room houses important sculptures and paintings (mostly parts of polyptychs) from the 13th to the early 15th centuries from Prato, along with liturgical items from the same era, including: